How to prepare for redundancy whether its thanks to a global pandemic or two or something worse!

 The more you know about your employer’s policies and procedures alongside what are the statuary requirements, the better you are to secure what you are entitled to.

-Know your money intimately
+Know your money intimately.

 Firstly, do you know your numbers?
 Do you know how much money is coming in and how much is going out?
-Because in a short while there may be no money coming in and only money going out.
+Because in a short while, there may be no money coming in and only money going out.

-Only money going out and none coming in is likely to be financially sub-optimal, to say the least.
+With only money going out and none coming in is likely to be financially sub-optimal, to say the least.
 So you need to understand what is going on with your money before any alarm bells start ringing

 some of the critical areas you need to know are